lilygoose89/coco/_posts/2019-11-29-does-thailand-have-a-digital-nomad-visa.md

 Further reading:

 * A good [Q&A on the Ministry of Foreign Affair's website](http://www.mfa.go.th/main/en/services/4908/15380-Questions-&amp;-Answers-on-Thai-Visa.html){: target="_blank"}&nbsp;might help provide some clarity on your situation.
-Hint: 9/10 times though they'll tell you you need a proper visa.
+Hint: 9/10 times though they'll tell you you need to apply for a proper business visa.
 * [Expat Den has a nice breakdown of business visas for more info](https://www.expatden.com/thailand/thailand-business-visa/){: target="_blank"}.
 * If you'd like to learn about setting up a business in Thailand, [check out Expat Den's hella thorough checklist and guide](https://www.expatden.com/thailand/thailand-company-registration/){: target="_blank"}.
 * If you're interested in the nuances of Thailand's labor laws as they pertain to digital nomads and work permits, [Chiang Mai Locator did a great interview on this in 2017](http://www.chiangmailocator.com/wiki-can-digital-nomads-legally-work-in-thailand-p177){: target="_blank"}.